 version=4.0.16.Final (Schiener Berg)

-Hybris-5 is a current coordinator node.
-This node is elected as a coordinator as the oldest in the cluster.
+Hybris-5 is the current coordinator node.
+This node is elected as coordinator because it is the oldest in the cluster.
 The coordinator emits new views.

 In the example above, you can see three nodes organized in the cluster with hybrisnode-5 elected as coordinator.

-If you see that some members are not real, it is very likely these members are “zombies” left from the previous runs.
+If you see that some members are not real, it is very likely that these members are “zombies” left from previous runs.

-The following method can be used to test JGroups multicast communication between 2 nodes without running SAP Commerce Cloud:
+The following method can be used to test JGroups multicast communication between two nodes without running SAP Commerce Cloud:

 java -Djava.net.preferIPv4Stack=true \